Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 ```
 ### 1. Logistic Regression

-I first started with modeling using logistic regression, as it is one of the most straightforward and interpretable models that is suitable for binary classification tasks.
-The logistic regression model allows us to estimate the probability whether an individual has marijuana use disorder.
-It could serve as a good baseline model against which more complex models can be compared.
+A logistic regression model is used to predict the probability of a binary outcome based on one or more predictor variables.
+It is widely utilized for classification tasks where the outcome variable is categorical with two possible outcomes.
+I began with logistic regression because it is straightforward and highly interpretable, making it an excellent baseline model for comparison against more complex models

 #### Model Performance